Skip to content

 The short answer: 2048 bits

-For a new deployment, choose 2048 bits.
+For a new deployment, 2048 bits is the answer.
 It's the recommended standard today: a 2048 key is far more resistant to brute force than a 1024 key, which is considered too weak for modern use.
 Major mailbox providers and security best practices converge on 2048 as the baseline.
-If you're starting fresh, the question is settled: 2048.
+On a fresh start, the question is settled: 2048.

 Why 1024 is on borrowed time